Uploading symbols to Mozilla's symbol server

-As a third-party releasing your own builds of Firefox or Firefox OS, you should consider uploading debug symbols from the builds to Mozilla's symbol server.
+As a third-party releasing your own builds of Firefox or B2G, you should consider uploading debug symbols from the builds to Mozilla's symbol server.
 If you have not disabled crash reporting in your builds, crash reports will be submitted to Mozilla's crash reporting server.
 Without the debug symbols that match your build the crash reports will not contain actionable information.

 If you are building Firefox,or a similar application using the Mozilla build system, you can build the symbol package using a make target:

 This will create a symbol package in

-After symbol upload is turned on, you can upload the symbol archive directly using the web form at https://crash-stats.mozilla.com/symbols/upload/web/.
+After symbol upload is turned on, you can upload the symbol archive directly using the web form at https://symbols.mozilla.org/uploads.
 It is also possible to upload via automated scripts: see the symbol upload API docs for more details.